 The second phase is to lengthen the muscle, using one or other of the numerous stretching techniques available to us.
 I will use a combination of static, dynamic, and isometric stretching at various times, depending on the kind of programme I’m working on with the client.
 For example, I’ll use static and dynamic stretching for my resistance trainers, and my mobility clients, golfers and runners will utilise more isometric stretching because strength through a wider range of motion is required.
 Once the pec minor and levator scapulae are ‘loosened off’, we can move to the next stage where the muscle exerting the opposing force (the antagonist) is addressed.

 The third phase is activation.
 In the picture above you can see my client performing an exercise sometimes called a prone ball cobra, which, when performed correctly targets the lower portion of the large trapezius muscle.
 The lower trap attaches between the medial border of the scapula (shoulder blade) and the thoracic spine.
 The thumbs are pointing upwards, adding a greater squeeze to the muscle in the retraction phase.
 Activating this muscle helps to pull the scapulae back (retraction) to an optimal position.
 We also work on the serratus anterior with a wall slide exercise (see right).
 This muscle pulls the scapula close to the ribcage and forms the articulation of the scapulothoracic joint, which technically isn’t a joint, but one structure (scapula) articulating on another (the back of the ribcage).
-Rotator cuff strengthening will also help, specifically the external rotators (infraspinatus and teres minor), using the banded exercise shown here.
+Rotator cuff strengthening will also help, specifically the external rotators (infraspinatus and teres minor), using the banded exercise shown below, and also deep cervical (neck) flexor strengthening with a band.

 Once these muscles are activated, we then need to restore a correct firing pattern and restore optimal muscular and nervous system operation.